freseco/py_all_temp/README.md

 # py_all_temp
-Shows temp from cpu and form usb device.
+Shows temp from cpu and from a usb device.